AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/attributes-types.md

 >[!NOTE]
 >
 >Content validation is performed on the server side.
 The Universal Editor simply works with the data attributes.
-Validation that they fit the model/structure needs to be addressed at the API level.
+Validation that they fit the model/structure must be addressed at the API level.

 ## Data Properties {#data-properties}